Skip to main content

 1. Week 1–2: Audit existing architecture, identify bottlenecks (database locks, N+1 queries, missing indexes)

-2. Week 3-4: Implement AWS RDS read replicas, enable query caching (ElastiCache), optimize application code
+2. Week 3–4: Add RDS read replicas, enable query caching with ElastiCache, optimize the worst application queries

-3. Week 5-6: Build CI/CD pipeline (CodePipeline + CodeBuild), implement automated testing
+3. Week 5–6: Stand up CI/CD (CodePipeline + CodeBuild), wire automated testing

-4. Week 7-9: Migrate to ECS/Fargate (blue/green deployments), test failover scenarios
+4. Week 7–9: Migrate to ECS/Fargate with blue/green deployments, run failover drills

-5. Week 10-12: Cost optimization (Reserved Instances, Savings Plans), monitor and tune
+5. Week 10–12: Apply cost optimization (Reserved Instances, Savings Plans, Compute Optimizer), monitor and tune

 Series B Cost Avoidance:

-Common Startup Cloud Cost Explosions (and How to Prevent Them)
+Common Startup Cost Explosions (and How to Prevent Them)

 The Data Transfer Explosion: